 Not a fixed schedule.
 Please send an e-mail to make an appointment.

-Mette is currently a research assistant in the ERC project Rural Riches.
-The bottom-up development of Post-Roman Northwestern Europe (450-640).
-This project will analyse the importance of the rural population as consumers with access to global trade networks to the post-Roman economic development in northwestern Europe.
-Until September 2018 Mette and her colleague Femke Lippok will be assembling data of Merovingian sites in the Benelux, western Germany and northern France in order to create a map and database of northwestern Europe in the 5th, 6th and 7th centuries AD.
-This database will enable the analysis of the societal format at the macro-level of the research area as a whole and at the micro level of local communities.
+Mette is currently a PhD researcher in the ERC project Rural Riches, The bottom-up development of Post-Roman Northwestern Europe (450-640).
+This project analyses the importance of the rural population as consumers with access to global trade networks to the post-Roman economic development in northwestern Europe.
+In this project, Mette researches the different aspects of the Merovingian exchange system.

 She studies the material culture of the rural population and the nature of the exchange systems through which they had access to objects with very diverse origins (local, regional, supra-regional, international).
 This analysis is mainly based on beads deposited in graves, that were both produced locally but also obtained from areas as far away as India.
 Making innovative use of object distribution maps with the help of GIS (in contrast to traditional presence/absence maps), enables her to analyse the contexts in which beads circulated and the extent of their prevalence in rural communities.
 Recent scientific research on glass vessels and beads has contributed considerably to our understanding of the movement of finished objects and to some extent raw materials.

 Mette also investigates regional variability in the availability of objects and aim to define the exchange mechanisms in place, as well as create models to demonstrate which agents and networks may have been involved.